-Jay is the Assistant Director of Massachusetts Futsal.
-As the associate head coach of Pink Ladies Futsal Club and Netripper Futsal Club for the past 12 years and coach and director, Jay has an unmatched passion for the sport.
+Jay is a senior advisor for Massachusetts Futsal.
+Having been involved with Pink Ladies Futsal Club and Netripper Futsal Club for the past 12 years and coach and director, Jay has an unmatched passion for the sport.
 He is also an experienced futsal referee who has officiated at the National Championships and serves as Director of Facilities and Equipment for the Northeast Regional Futsal Championships.

 Jay was formerly the head coach of the Diamond Middle School girls varsity soccer team and Mass Youth Soccer District Select Program.
-He is a former Lexington United Soccr Club board member and coach.
+He is a former Lexington United Soccer Club board member and coach.
 His other coaching experiences have been with Sachems FC, Beaver Country Day School and LUSC.
 A special education staff member at Lexington High School, Jay holds a U.S. Youth Futsal National Level 3 coaching certification, a USSF National D license and a Masters in Education.